robinawilliams/ocd_file_editor/readme.md

 ### File Renamer
 Rename files (or folders)
 - Drag and drop a file into the window or choose "Browse File" to select one.
+- Categories:
+  - Use tabs to separate the categories by weight or show all categories.
   - Use category buttons to add words to the renaming queue.
-- Manage categories with "Add Category" and "Remove Category" fields.
-Add a weight to the category to influence position.
-The lower weight, the higher the precedence.
+  - Click the same category button again to remove words from the renaming queue.
 - Choose "Output Directory" to select the output folder.
 Leave blank to default to current directory.
 - Type in the custom text entry field to add custom text to the renaming queue.
 - Click "Rename File" to rename the file with the changes in the queue.